VasuBhakt/voiceAssistant/README.md

 ## ⚠️ Limitations

 1. **Gemini API**
-   - Responses are generated via the Gemini 2.5 API, which has memory and context limitations.
+   - Responses are generated via the Gemini 2.5 API Flash, which has memory and context limitations.
 This might result in inaccurate information, especially for more recent information.
    - Occasionally, the API may fail due to network issues or rate limits — the app handles this with an ```API_ERROR``` fallback.

 2. **Voice Recognition (```speech_to_text```)**